 Within a year, many parts of the city, such as the areas surrounding the Jagalchi Market, were turned into refugee camps.
 But these shelters were soon overcrowded, forcing many to go to nearby Gamcheon.
 Some 800 makeshift homes were erected, using scrap iron, wood, and rocks.

 The houses of Gamcheon only got their today appearance thanks to an obscure religious community called Taeguk-do.
 As its name implied, members of this religion believe that the true meaning of life and the universe can be found through “great polarity”, or Taeguk (yin and yang symbol).
 They did not only help to refurbish the shabby houses but their philosophy of “allowing others to prosper” was also integrated into the town’s architectural layout.
 Following this teaching, the houses are built in staircase fashion so that no house blocks any house behind it, creating an extraordinary urban landscape.

 The New Appearance

 Although better established by the 1990s, Gamcheon remained poorer than the rest of Busan, which busied itself by erecting skyscrapers and high-rises.
 Things only started changing in 2009 when the government initiated the project “Dreaming of Machu Picchu in Busan”, bringing an artistic vibe into the village.

 - Gamcheon Cultural Village is accessible by subway and bus.
-From the city centre, take the Metro line 1 to Goejeong Station (Exit 6).
+From the city center, take Metro line 1 to Goejeong Station (Exit 6).
 Then take the bus Sakha 1 or 1-1 to Gamcheon Elementary School.

 - It’s impossible not to get lost in this maze-like village, thus a map (₩ 2000) is highly recommended.
 Alternatively, you can follow the “fishes” which will lead you through all the village’s main attractions.